-It is important to have the right type of wetsuit for your open water training.
-Different wetsuits have different levels of buoyancy, stretch, and compression.
-These are several questions you should ask yourself.
-The most important is: what swimming stroke do you use?
+It’s important to choose the right wetsuit for open water swimming.
+Different wetsuits have different levels of buoyancy, stretch and compression, so the most important question to consider is what swimming stroke do you do?

-A wetsuit for crawl swimming gives a swimmer maximum buoyancy.
+A wetsuit for swimming crawl offers maximum buoyancy.
 Usually, this kind of wetsuit has panels with different levels of thicknesses.
 For example, the panels can be up to 5mm thick on the front of the suit which provides high buoyancy.
 The wetsuit can be 1mm thin around the shoulders and arms to provide maximum mobility.
-Often, the crawl costumes are in a higher price range as they are made of more flexible neoprene, which is necessary to not restrict your shoulder mobility or shoulder/arm reach.
+Often, crawl wetsuits are more expensive since they’re made of more flexible neoprene, which is necessary to allow optimum shoulder mobility or shoulder/arm reach.

-If you are swimming in the breaststroke technique, you don’t need the same buoyancy as you would need if you were swimming crawl.
-Your legs should be placed slightly deeper to get a good grip in the water.
-A wetsuit for breaststroke is often around 2-3 mm thick over the entire suit and is nylon covered both inside and outside.
-That makes the wetsuit durable.
-This type of wetsuits is excellent for use in other water sports besides swimming.
+If you plan to swim breaststroke, you don’t need the same buoyancy as for crawl.
+A wetsuit for breaststroke is often around 2-3 mm thick over the entire suit and is covered in nylon both inside and outside.
+This makes it durable.
+This type of wetsuit is also excellent for water sports other than swimming.

-This type of wetsuits is adapted for those who practice both swimming and running during training.
-The suit often has pockets to carry all the accessories needed for swimrunners.
-There is a zipper on the front of the suit that can be easily opened for ventilation during the runs.
-The flow panels are designed and seated slightly differently to minimize the impact on the running stage and the suit has been reinforced in various ways to counteract the wear that would otherwise easily occur when running in a wetsuit.
+This type of wetsuit is adapted for both swimming and running.
+The suit often has pockets to carry the accessories needed for swimrun.
+There is also a zipper on the front of the suit that can be easily opened for ventilation during runs.
+The flow panels are designed and positioned differently to minimize the impact while running and the entire suit is reinforced in various ways to counteract the wear and tear caused by running in a wetsuit.

-If you are an advanced swimmer or want to become an advanced swimmer, if you want to do a triathlon in the future, it is better to choose a more expensive wetsuit from the beginning.
-It will serve for many years and will be suitable for different kinds of sports.
+If you’re an advanced swimmer, want to become an advanced swimmer or planning to do a triathlon, it’s best to invest in a more expensive wetsuit from the start.
+It will hopefully last for many years and be suitable for different kinds of water sports.

 Surf suits.
 This option is great for warm weather and relatively warm water.
 The neoprene is around 2-3 mm thick.

-Wetsuits for open water swimming (Nabaji, Speedo etc).
-These wetsuits can be with different neoprene thicknesses (up to 5 mm), with or without sleeves — there are a lot of options.
+Wetsuits for open water swimming (Nabaji, Speedo, etc).
+These neoprene wetsuits are available in different thicknesses (up to 5 mm), with or without sleeves.

-- 25С and more — you don’t need a wetsuit.
+- 25С or higher – you don’t need a wetsuit.

-- 22-25C – if the weather is warm, you still don’t need a wetsuit.
-If it feels cold outside (morning, evening, or windy weather), shorty wetsuit can be the option.
+- 22-25C – if the weather is warm, you probably don’t need a wetsuit.
+If it feels cold outside (morning, evening or windy weather), a shorty wetsuit is an option.